jonseb974/holbertonschool-validation/module3_task2/README.md

 ### Concepts

-You should have a basic knowledge of the following concepts:
+You should have a basic knowledge of the following concepts
     - What is and how to use git tags
     - Basics of what is and how to use a GitHub “Release”
     - What is and how to create/use a ZIP archive
     - Know how to write a valid YAML file

 ### Make/Makefile usage:

     - Executing tasks through make targets
     - Default target and PHONY target
     - Makefile’s variables and macro syntax

 ### Tooling
 ### This project needs the following tools / services: